finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## Performance <a name="performance"></a>

 This algorithm was able to produce 33.50% returns over a 5 year period.
-The S&P500 was able to produce 60.18% returns over the same period.
 A buy and hold strategy for the same 10 stocks yielded 40.34% over the same period.
 ### Performance Charts
 * ### META